-The Semi Rich Moist Outwash ecological site is characteristic of Appalachian (Hemlock)-Northern Hardwood Forest system (CES202.593) and the Central Appalachian Dry Oak-Pine Forest system (CES202.591).
+The Semi Rich Dry Outwash ecological site is characteristic of Appalachian (Hemlock)-Northern Hardwood Forest system (CES202.593) and the Central Appalachian Dry Oak-Pine Forest system (CES202.591).
 The vegetation of this ecosite is not well described.
 The reference community is typified by a Sugar Maple-Oak forest type but can range to more Oak-Hickory forest type.
-Given its semi-rich nature it has much in common with the semi-rich till sites.
+Given its semi-rich nature it has much in common with the semi-rich and mesic till sites.
+Invasive species include European buckthorn (Rhamnus cathartica), Canada bluegrass (Poa compressa), Japnese barberry (Berberis thunbergii), Morrow's shrubby honeysuckle (Lonicera morrowii), tree-of-heaven (Ailanthus altissima), and multiflora rose (Rosa multiflora).
 This forest occurs in uneven-aged stands with canopy gaps formed by storm extremes ranging from windthrows to downbursts to ice-storms.
-Excessive deer browse may be an issue.
 Fires are typically suppressed.
-Other agents-ofchange include land conversions and fragmentation by agricultural, development and logging.
-Invasive species include European buckthorn (Rhamnus cathartica), Canada bluegrass (Poa compressa), Japnese barberry (Berberis thunbergii), Morrow's shrubby honeysuckle (Lonicera morrowii), tree-of-heaven (Ailanthus altissima), and multiflora rose (Rosa multiflora).
+Logging is a widespread management activity.